 Jamye recently attended a workshop at the Kislak Center for Special Collections, Rare Books and Manuscripts at the University of Pennsylvania to learn more about working with rigid gels.
-This was the first time such a course was offered for paper conservators, and Jamye received a professional development grant from the Foundation of the AIC to support her attendance.
+This was the first time such a course was offered for paper conservators, and Jamye received a professional development grant from the Foundation for Advancement in Conservation (FAIC) to support her attendance.
 While gels have long been used by paintings conservators, they are a relatively new addition to the paper conservator’s toolkit.

 A rigid gel is made by mixing a small amount of agarose or gellan gum–an edible, non-toxic product used in food manufacturing–into purified water.
 Calcium acetate is added in minute quantities to gellan to stabilize the solution.
 When the components are mixed and heated, the conservator must work quickly to pour/flatten the gel, by pressing it down with a piece of glass or plexiglass for thin cast gels (seen in the image above) or allowing it harden in a tray for thick cast gels (below).
 Once the gel sets, it is very stable and will last a few weeks in refrigeration.